klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Run the code in your console.
+Running the above code gives you the following result.
 When the above code is executed, the receipt of transaction is shown below.

 ```bash
 $ node ./test.js